Single Year level Classrooms ~ 2018

-Victorian Curriculum : For the past 15 months the school has organised its classroom structure to the single year curriculum model.
+Victorian Curriculum : For the past three years the school has organised its classroom structure to the single year curriculum model.

 The Victorian Schools Curriculum lends itself better to single level teaching structures.
 The curriculum is much more involved and explicit about what students need to achieve in each single each level (rather than over a 2 year cycle) than it used to be.
 For example with Year 1/2 Grammar/Writing, the new curriculum has a major emphasis on parts of speech (nouns, verbs, adjectives, etc.) and the intricacies of writing sentences at Year 1.
 Students need explicit teaching at the sentence level during writing lessons over the course of a year.
 On the other hand, the new curriculum for Year 2 emphasises that they start putting the sentences together to form paragraphs.
 Trying to fit content into one year if teaching multi age grouping means that teachers would have to spend 6 months focusing on each, then when the year 1’s move to year 2 they would have learnt about writing paragraphs, but now be expected to go back to learn about sentences because the new Year 1’s need that knowledge first.
 Single year level classes will address this dilemma across all areas of the curriculum.
 We will be able to focus longer and more explicitly on core curriculum at a single year level, making sure they understand it rather than trying to rush them on for the sake of the older year level.
 The guiding principles remain the same: developmentally-appropriate, child-centred, inquiry based and authentic learning programs for today's students, tomorrow's adults.